isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This rule should not be necessary, but the committee cannot agree to exclude unconstrained templated from ADL.
+This rule should not be necessary, but the committee cannot agree to exclude unconstrained templates from ADL.

 Unfortunately this will get many false positives; the standard library violates this widely, by putting many unconstrained templates and types into the single namespace `std`.